uniwebcms/component-library-template/README.md

 Want to see your component library in action without any local setup?
 No problem!
 This repository includes a GitHub workflow that builds and hosts your component libraries automatically.
 Here's how to enable it:

-1. Go to the `Pages` tab under the `⚙ Settings` of your GitHub repository
+1. Go to the `⚙ Settings` tab of your GitHub repository and the go to the `Pages` tab on it.

 2. Under the section **Build and deployment**, in the **Source** menu, select `GitHub Actions`.
 The page auto saves, so you're all set!